stewabel/git-guides/git-for-beginners.md

 Now we have a new branch on the remote repository which matches our local branch.
 We can continue adding commits to the local branch, these commits will not be on the remote branch, our local branch is 'ahead' of the remote branch.
 This time round, as our local branch is already configured to know where the upstream branch is, we can simply use `git push`.

+### Checking out an existing branch

+First of all, run a `git fetch` to ensure you have all the latest changes from the origin repository.
+Then `git checkout <branch-name>`.
+If this is not the first time you have checked this branch out, run `git merge` to ensure your local branch is up to date.

 ## Getting changes from the remote repository

 A PR has been raised and merged into master on the Git hosting site, so how do we get those changes locally?
 The most forward way is pull the changes.
 In order to do that we first need to checkout the master branch: